mikerochip/unity-websocket/README.md

 * No custom header support.
 See [this](https://stackoverflow.com/questions/4361173/http-headers-in-websockets-client-api) for more.
 * No support for servers with self-signed certs
-* No websocket spec-compliant ping-pong control frames
-   * The custom ping-pong feature here is a non-spec-compliant alternative
+* No websocket spec-compliant ping-pong control frames.
+The custom ping-pong feature here is a non-spec-compliant alternative.

 # My Test Projects